JUkhan/Ajwah/README.md

 # Ajwah
-Rx based store lib for React and Preact.
+Rx based store lib for React, Preact, Angular and Vue.
 Easy to use in functional components with React hooks.

 ### Installation